Ray-F/webauthn-demo/README.md

 ### Prerequisites

-You need to have `yarn` package manager installed.
+You need to have `yarn` (classic stable, v1.22.19) package manager installed.
 Steps to install this can be found [here](https://classic.yarnpkg.com/en/docs/install#mac-stable)

+You need to have `node` version 16+ installed.

 You need a [WebAuthn capable browser](https://webauthn.me/browser-support).
 A bonus is to give a device capable of biometrics (e.g. Touch ID, Face ID, Windows Hello).